penborter/ben_report/_pages/colophon.md

 The [Photos](/photos) page is just html and css, with a bit of optional javascript for arrow key scrolling.
 I have a [write up](/posts/horizontal-gallery) of how the horizontal galleries work.

+There is a colour switch button hidden in the footer, to swap between "dark mode" and "light mode".

 ## NBA

-The [NBA part of the site](https://nba.ben.report) is exactly the same as above, with the addition of [Undefined Medium](https://github.com/andirueckel/undefined-medium) for some of the stats boards.
+The [NBA part of the site](https://nba.ben.report) is exactly the same as above, with the addition of [undefined medium](https://undefined-medium.com/) for some of the stats boards.

 The base colours are <span class='hex-code' style='--background:#F2E3D9; --text:#2A4644;'>#F2E3D9</span>, <span class='hex-code' style='--background:#FF8833; --text:#2A4644;'>#FF8833</span> and <span class='hex-code' style='--background:#201813; --text:#F4F5EF;'>#201813</span>.